 Teachable: Customer Support

-Teachable has a quick response support team to answer any queries or solve any difficulties you may face.
-They also have hundreds of articles in their knowledge base to provide you with seamless working experience.
+Teachable has a quick-response support team to answer any queries or solve any difficulties you may face.
+They also have hundreds of articles in their knowledge base to provide an unlined working experience.
 They also have an online community for you to ask questions or share ideas.